 You have a unique medical history.
 Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with melanoma.
-By talking openly and regularly with your doctor, you can take an active role in your care.
+By talking openly and often with your doctor, you can take an active role in your care.

 General Tips for Gathering Information